 HUD Surprised Homeless Population Isn't Higher

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Here's one way to measure homelessness in the past year.
 The federal government tracks how many people spent at least one night in an emergency shelter or transitional housing.
 Last year, about 1.6 million Americans did.
 That is a slight increase in homelessness.
 And many of those seeking shelter are families.
 NPR's Pam Fessler reports.

-Unidentified Man: How many do we get?
+PAM FESSLER: Unidentified Man: How many do we get?

-But HUD assistant secretary Mercedes Marquez says it's surprising the numbers didn't go even higher.
+FESSLER: But HUD assistant secretary Mercedes Marquez says it's surprising the numbers didn't go even higher.

 FESSLER: She credits a $1.5 billion program in the economic stimulus bill for helping hundreds of thousands of people avoid homelessness or quickly find new homes, with things such as rent subsidies.

-Mr. MARQUEZ: It has had a significant impact on making sure that if folks, particularly families, did experience homelessness that it was a short experience.
+MARQUEZ: It has had a significant impact on making sure that if folks, particularly families, did experience homelessness that it was a short experience.

-Patrick Markee, who's with the Coalition for the Homeless in New York, agrees that the stimulus bill helped keep the numbers down.
+FESSLER: Patrick Markee, who's with the Coalition for the Homeless in New York, agrees that the stimulus bill helped keep the numbers down.
 He too thought they'd be higher.
 But, he says, homeless counts aren't always reliable.

 FESSLER: His big concern now is that the funding in the stimulus bill is running out, and all the talk in Washington is about cutting spending on things such as affordable housing.

-Mr. MARKEE: Exactly the things that are going to result in solutions to the problems of homeless and that actually will save taxpayer money in the long run.
+MARKEE: Exactly the things that are going to result in solutions to the problems of homeless and that actually will save taxpayer money in the long run.

 FESSLER: And Nan Roman of the National Alliance to End Homelessness says she's worried that the increase in homelessness among families is only the beginning.

-Pam Fessler, NPR News, Washington.
+FESSLER: Pam Fessler, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.